chikamichi/jquery.circular/README.md

 Implementations must be functions returning functions.
-They receive `delay`, the transition delay from the settings, as their sole argument, and are to be executed in the context of the moving slide (that is, the "current slide" while it's moving away, the "next slide" while it's coming in).
+They receive `delay`, the transition delay from the settings, as their sole argument, and the inner functions are to be executed in the context of the moving slide (that is, the "current slide" while it's moving away, and the "next slide" while it's coming in).

 Promises allow for custom scheduling.
 For instance, to provide horizontal sliding animations, using a Backbone View and some CoffeeScript just